-Since the 15th century, linear perspective has been used to represent spaces with figures as realistically as possible.
-However, linear perspective does not entirely correspond with the way we see.
+However, this does not entirely correspond with the way we normally see the world around us.
 Firstly, we do not view our environment with one eye from a fixed position, but with two eyes.
 Secondly, our eyes and head usually move a little without us being aware of it.

 Thirdly, we first focus on one thing in our environment and then on another, close by or further away.
 We do this unnoticed in fractions of a second.
 With each focus, our perspective shifts a little and we refocus our eye lenses.
 Our brains create a total image from these different moments in time.